Fermiac/woocommerce-siftscience/readme.txt

 = 0.4.1 Beta =
 * 2016-11-14
 * Switch to WordPress's built in Ajax handler

+= 0.4.2 Beta =
+* 2016-11-15
+* Add JavaScript version to avoid caching issues
+* Refactored some code for better readability

 = 0.4.0 Beta =
 * 2016-11-13